na-stewart/sanic-security/README.md

 Amyrose, a perfect partner with Sanic, has all of your security needs.

+More documentation can be found in the [wiki](https://github.com/sunset-developer/amyrose/wiki).

 This repository has been starred by Sanic's core maintainer:

 ![alt text](https://github.com/sunset-developer/amyrose/blob/master/images/ahopkins.png)